Skip to content

 • GET /events/ — Paginated event feed for all users on the homeserver (cursor-based, 1000 events per batch)

-Homeservers expose two endpoints: a PubkyTLS endpoint (TLS with Raw Public Keys, RFC 7250) and an ICANN HTTP endpoint intended to sit behind a reverse proxy with standard X.509 TLS.
+Homeservers expose two endpoint types: a PubkyTLS direct endpoint (TLS with Raw Public Keys, RFC 7250) and an ICANN endpoint intended to sit behind a reverse proxy with standard X.509 TLS.

 • The current network is being bootstrapped by Synonym’s first Homeserver — over time, more independent Homeserver operators and Pubky applications are needed for the network to fully decentralize